ECC83 Telefunken 12AX7 Types

 The length of grid posts can be different, too.
 The two holes centered – asymmetric grid posts on the left vs. the symmetric grid posts on the right

 The ribbed plates have always been made with the same types of plates.
+The first ones made by Telefunken were ribbed plates version.
 There are copper grid post and nickel grid post versions.
 Furthermore, the grid posts can be symmetric or asymmetric.
 The mica spacers can also cover the full surface or a part of the top mica.

 Telefunken thick ring getter (The crucial fact for the end!)